neel-dey/AnyStar/README.md

 ```

 ## Inference (try it on your own data!)
+It's highly suggested to first check out the [Colab notebook](https://colab.research.google.com/drive/1jjgVYQ1acXHsZyEQzVWGMDU84tvsDxth?usp=sharing).

-Here's a script to run AnyStar-mix (or any StarDist network) on your own images.
+After that, here's a script to run AnyStar-mix (or any StarDist network) on your own images.
 The paper version of AnyStar-mix's weights are available
 [here](https://drive.google.com/drive/folders/1yiY_vBR2GQW9zJzgUPRWeIecN4ZnCi3c?usp=sharing).
 By default,this script will look for a subfolder in `./models/` (e.g. `models/anystar-mix`).